 Another recipe you can try is by combining 1 cup baked chicken, a quarter cup of mashed steamed broccoli, quarter cup of mashed steam carrots and chicken broth.
 Combine again.

 Other sources of high protein (other than mackerel and chicken mentioned above) that you can mix and match with other ingredients are:

 Remember that for your cat to receive enough protein, a minimum of 25 percent of their diet should be made out of protein.

-If you are unsure about anything, consult with your veterinarian before putting your cat on a high protein diet as depending on the weight and age of your cat, percentage of protein in the diet may vary as well.
+If you are unsure, consult with your veterinarian before putting your cat on a high protein diet.

 Best high protein cat food

 If you do not have time to prepare your cat’s meals by yourself, getting store bought or ready made food from a pet store is perfectly acceptable for them.